BrandonCorey/LS_170_notes/http_book.md

 - `Server` - Name of the server e.g `Server:thin 1.5.0 codename Knife
 - `Location` - Notify client of new resouce location e.g `Location:https://www.github.com/login`
 - `Conent-Type` - The type of data the resonse contains e.g `ContentType:text/html; charset=UTF-8`
+  - This is typically the only **required** header in an HTTP response

 Once again, do not need to memorize them